Biomass (energy): Thermal conversion

 Thermal upgrading produces solid, liquid or gaseous fuels, with heat as the dominant conversion driver.
 The basic alternatives are torrefaction, pyrolysis, and gasification, these are separated principally by how far the chemical reactions involved are allowed to proceed.
 The advancement of the chemical reactions is mainly controlled by how much oxygen is available, and the conversion temperature.

 Torrefaction is a mild form of pyrolysis where organic materials are heated to 400–600 °F (200–300 °C) in a no–to–low oxygen environment.
 The heating process removes (via gasification) the parts of the biomass that has the lowest energy content, while the parts with the highest energy content remain.
 Approximately 30% of the biomass is converted to gas during the torrefaction process, while 70% remains, usually in the form of compacted pellets or briquettes.
 This solid product is water resistant, easy to grind, non-corrosive, and contains approximately 85% of the original biomass energy.
 Basically the mass part has shrunk more than the energy part, and the consequence is that the calorific value of torrefied biomass increases significantly, to the extent that it can compete with coals used for electricity generation (steam/thermal coals).
 The energy density of the most common steam coals today is 22–26 GJ/t.
 There are other less common, more experimental or proprietary thermal processes that may offer benefits, such as hydrothermal upgrading (sometimes called "wet" torrefaction.)
 The hydrothermal upgrade path can be used for both low and high moisture content biomass, e.g. aqueous slurries.
+Torrefied biomass, biochar and bio-coke can be used in blast furnaces to produce green steel, green urea/ammonia/hydrogen and green slag cement.

 Pyrolysis entails heating organic materials to 800–900 °F (400–500 °C) in the near complete absence of oxygen.
 Biomass pyrolysis produces fuels such as bio-oil, charcoal, methane, and hydrogen.
 Hydrotreating is used to process bio-oil (produced by fast pyrolysis) with hydrogen under elevated temperatures and pressures in the presence of a catalyst to produce renewable diesel, renewable gasoline, and renewable jet fuel.

 Gasification entails heating organic materials to 1,400–1700 °F (800–900 °C) with injections of controlled amounts of oxygen and/or steam into the vessel to produce a carbon monoxide and hydrogen rich gas called synthesis gas or syngas.
 Syngas can be used as a fuel for diesel engines, for heating, and for generating electricity in gas turbines.
 It can also be treated to separate the hydrogen from the gas, and the hydrogen can be burned or used in fuel cells.
 The syngas can be further processed to produce liquid fuels using the Fischer-Tropsch synthesis process.